No Tags Found!

 Dear Saranya,

 When you started a firm, you must have entered into an agreement with another partner.
-Now you wish to withdraw from the partnership (you are "withdrawing" and not "resigning" please note).
-You need agreement once again.
+Now you wish to withdraw from the partnership (you are "withdrawing" and not "resigning" – please note).
+You need an agreement once again.
 This second agreement itself will serve the purpose of relieving.
-If you have a copy of the legal agreement, then I don't think you need experience letter over and above the legal agreement.
+If you have a copy of the legal agreement, then I don't think you need an experience letter over and above the legal agreement.

 Thanks,